vim-scripts/javacomplete/README.md

 ## <a name="what-it-offers"></a>What it offers

-It recognize nearly all kinds of Primary Expressions (see langspec-3.0) except for "Primary.new Indentifier".
+It recognize nearly all kinds of Primary Expressions (see langspec-3.0) except for `Primary.new Indentifier`.
 Casting conversion is also supported.
-Samples of input contexts are as following:	(<kbd>|</kbd> indicates cursor)
+Follow a list of samples of input contexts (<kbd>|</kbd> indicates cursor).

 ### after `.`, list members of a class or a package